erichiller/plottable/README.md

   - ``~/.npm/`` by running ``sudo chown -R "$(whoami)" ~/.npm/``
 - Navigate to `http://localhost:9999/quicktests/` and choose a directory to view visual tests

+### Eric's notes

+Build source into javacript with `grunt src-compile`

+Install as dependency into project locally with `npm install --save ../plottabledir`
+This will put the built version into `node_modules`

 ## Contributing

 - Write your code